petersowah/blog/about.md

 ---
 layout: page
 title: About Me
-description: An optional about page for BlogInn Jekyll theme
+description: Peter Sowah is a programming enthousiast and software developer.
 banner_image: /assets/images/me.jpg
 ---
-Akwaaba!
-I am Peter Sowah, a developer at [expressPay](https://expresspaygh.com){:target="_blank"}.

 I live in Accra, Ghana and I am very passionate about programming.
-I mainly program in PHP and JavaScript.
+I mainly program in PHP, Ruby and JavaScript.
 I am a Laravel enthusiast and have used it to build a number of projects.
 I also love playing video games - some of my favourite games include COD, Battlefield, FIFA, Red Dead Redemption, just to mention a few.
 Genres of music I enjoy include Jazz, Trap, EDM and some classic old school Hip-Hop.

 With this blog, I hope to share with you my thoughts and knowledge I have gathered in my programming journey and basically everything about me.